sagemath/sagewiki_to_gh-2022-10-10/reu/2011/schedule.md

   * Ashwath, Ben, Andrew: We have re-written the prime isogeny code from yesterday, making it significantly faster: http://nt.sagenb.org/home/pub/69/
   * Note: Initial curve data file above ([[attachment:modifiedellipticcurvedatafile.txt]]) is updated to have 0s where the ord(j) list is empty so it is easier to parse
   * Paul has written the code for nosqlite to create a database for the elliptic curves.
 It is currently uploaded to the sage clusters, in the folder databases, labeled small_nosqlite.
+  * Andrew: I made a short write-up on the ordering scheme that I was working on.
+It very briefly mentions the background used with specialized definitions. http://wstein.org/home/ohanar/sqrt5/element_ordering/element_ordering.pdf

 == Friday, June 24 ==
   * 10am in the Sage lab for status reports and planning.